ZevVladimir/ATHENA/README.md

 A SPARTA output file for the cbol_l0063_n0256 simulation is provided in this repo

-- The halo data is expected to be supplidd from the .hdf5 output file from SPARTA
+- The halo data is expected to be supplied from the .hdf5 output file from SPARTA
 - The path to this file should be indicated with the *SPARTA_output_path* parameter
 - The file's name should be provided with the *curr_sparta_file* parameter
 - SPARTA should be run with at least the provided parameters so that all information is present